tal7aouy/fetchio/README.md

 ## 🧪 Running Tests

-To run the tests, make sure you have `pytest` installed:
+To run the tests, make sure you have `pytest` installed.
 Then, run the tests with:

 ```sh
 pytest